Cover image by Vanit Janthra/iStock

 Clean Hydrogen Initiatives Under New Climate Legislation

-Over the next decade, DOE will administer clean energy programs established in the 2021 Bipartisan Infrastructure Law and the 2022 Inflation Reduction Act.
-These programs will drive emission reductions, support emerging technologies, and provide economic benefits to the nation as well as to states and regions where projects are built.
-The degree to which DOE decisions drive decarbonization and prioritize social equity, versus simply ramping up hydrogen production and other clean energy technologies, must be integral to the proposal review process.
+Over the next decade, DOE will administer clean energy programs established in the 2021 Bipartisan Infrastructure Law (BIL) and the 2022 Inflation Reduction Act (IRA).
+These programs will drive emissions reductions, support emerging technologies and provide economic benefits to the nation as well as to states and regions where projects are built.

 Clean hydrogen investments in the Bipartisan Infrastructure Law

 The Bipartisan Infrastructure Law allocates $8 billion to develop regional clean hydrogen “hubs.”
 The idea of these hubs is to locate a network of clean hydrogen producers near potential clean hydrogen consumers, connected by the necessary infrastructure.
 Hubs are appealing from a sustainability perspective, as they could potentially reduce hydrogen transport emissions and leakage, which undermine its value as a low-, zero- or negative-carbon fuel.
-DOE plans to use Bipartisan Infrastructure Law resources to fund 6-10 hubs for hydrogen — sourced from fossil fuels as well as renewables and nuclear — to be used as a fuel source for electricity, transportation and industry.

 Clean hydrogen investments in the Inflation Reduction Act

 Hydrogen projects became less expensive and more lucrative to developers with the passage of the Inflation Reduction Act.
 The act includes a powerful hydrogen production tax credit that provides the largest credits ($3 per kg) to projects with the lowest carbon intensity.
 This formula incentivizes producers and consumers to transition to cost-effective lower-carbon fuels.
 It could also reduce the price of hydrogen made from renewable electricity to near zero if electrolyzer and clean electricity costs decline as much as expected, and if companies adopt fair labor practices that qualify them to receive the full credit.
+Because the tax credit is technology-neutral, hydrogen made from natural gas can also receive funding if its emissions are verifiably low enough after the facility captures its CO2 emissions and avoids upstream methane leaks.

 Next Steps for Advancing Clean Hydrogen